c6o/docs/content/references/intercept.md

 2. A reverse-proxy Deployment
 3. A decoy Service for routing un re-directed traffic to the original Deployment

-The intercept command modifies the service in front of the deployment by backing up and then modifying the selectors to point to the redirector deployment.
-This accompishes the task of creating diversions with requests containing the header specified by the command.
+The intercept command modifies the Service in front of the Deployment by backing up and then modifying the selectors to point to the intercept Deployment.
+This accomplishes the task of routing requests based on headers specified by the command.

 Specifically, the following selector is used:
 ```yaml